TheLimePixel/bento/features.md

 - [Identifiers](features.md#identifiers)

 Identifiers may also be represented by a sequence of characters between two backticks.
 This allows the use of whitespace and various symbols inside the identifier.
-Note that newlines are not allowed.

 ## Basic Functions